Mahdi-Ouchrahou/TinyJAMBU-authentication-digital-twin-and-iot-devices/README.md

 [download prompt](assets/download_prompt.png)
 6. Upon download, the script use the tinyJAMBU implementation to decrypt the cipher and check authentication.
 Authentication is confirmed only if two conditions hold: the tags are matching, the decrypted authentication cipher matches the ThingID declared earlier.
 7. Upon successful authentication, the script first modifies the `state` attribute to the value "true" meaning that the device is authenticated, then it creates two new MQTT connections that will be used to update twin state direcly from the sensor device and to receive live messages from the twin.
 The script will also send a confirmation message back to the sensor using the authentication target connection.
-> Upon succesful authentication, `authentication-twin-side.py` script, the Ditto Connections and the Thing Attributes will look like this:
+> Upon succesful authentication, `AuthenticationTwinSide.py` script, the Ditto Connections and the Thing Attributes will look like this:
 [Twin script](assets/twin_script.png)
 [attributes from ditto ui] (assets/attributes_ui.png) [connections from ditto ui] (assets/connections_ui.png)

-8. Upon reception of a success message, the script in the raspberry will continuously gather sensor data and publish it to the appropriate MQTT topic.
+8. Upon reception of a success message, the `AuthenticationDeviceSide.py` script in the raspberry will use the `RetreivePublishSensorData.py` script to continuously gather sensor data and publish it to the appropriate MQTT topic.
 Thus, the state of the Twin will be updated as new data messages are published to the topic.
 [final device scipt](assets/device_script_final_run.png)

 9. Back in the WebUI, upon successful authentication, the Thing attributes are successfully updated (`state`) and the temperature and humidity values are being updated in the UI as the twin state is also being updated.
 [web page 1](assets/attributes_authenticated.png)
 [web page 1](assets/features_authenticated.png)

+10. An authenticated sensor can only run the `RetreivePublishSensorData.py` sensor to update the DT with sensor values.
+If a user wantd to remove a device from the authenticated devices and wish to require a new authentication, a button is present in the  Web Application that deletes the data connection, remove "auth_cipher" and "auth_tag" Attributes from the DT and update the "state" attribute to "false" to come back to the initial set up.

 ### Security considerations:
 Please refer to my thesis paper for a detailed security analysis of the developed scheme.